 Don’t: Let rumors distract and derail the integration process

 Do: Diligently control the message

-Integration teams are often so focused on getting to the transaction close that they mistakenly think of Day 1 as the finish line.
-In fact, while there is a significant amount of work that goes into a successful Day 1, much of the integration work remains unfinished.
-For example, it is only after the transaction close that the team can begin integrating IT applications, consolidating sourcing agreements, eliminating redundant employees, and introducing new products and services as a combined entity, to name but a few.
+Integration teams are so focused on getting to the transaction close that they mistakenly think of Day One as the finish line.
+In fact, while there is a significant amount of work that goes into a successful Day One, much of the integration work remains unfinished.
+For example, it is only after the transaction closes that the team can begin integrating IT applications, consolidating sourcing agreements, eliminating redundant employees, and introducing new products and services as a combined entity, to name but a few.

 - Build long-term integration plans with as much detail as possible to anticipate post-close integration work